A Diffeomorphism Groupoid and Algebroid Framework for Discontinuous Image Registration: Introduction

 Velocity-based methods model the deformation field through a flow generated by a velocity field, as in the case of diffeomorphic frameworks like the Large Deformation Diffeomorphic Metric Mapping (LDDMM).
 To adapt velocity-based approaches for sliding motions, researchers have introduced specialized regularization techniques, such as decomposing the velocity fields into tangential and normal components \cite{risser_dieomorphic_2011, risser_piecewise-diffeomorphic_2013}, and introducing a shear strain rate to control the amount of shear to approximate sliding motion in \cite{mang2016constrained}.
 More recently, an extension of LDDMM has been proposed that incorporates both zeroth- and first-order momenta with a non-differentiable kernel, offering a novel approach to handling sliding motion \cite{bao2024sliding}.
 All these methods have shown promise in modeling sliding motion, but a unified framework for discontinuous image registration remains elusive.

 This motivates the need for a more general and mathematically rigorous framework that can naturally model discontinuities while preserving the desirable properties of diffeomorphisms in homogeneous regions.
-In this work, we address these challenges by introducing a groupoid-based framework for discontinuous image registration.
+In this work, we introduce such a framework by using groupoids instead of smooth Lie groups for discontinuous image registration.

 This work is inspired by the seminal developments in fluid dynamics and geometric mechanics in the works of Izosimov and Khesin \cite{izosimov2018vortex, khesin2023geometric, izosimov2024geometry}.
 Their framework, which introduces discontinuous flows and vortex sheet groupoids in the context of incompressible fluid dynamics, serves as the mathematical foundation for our proposed approach.
-Our paper has two primary aims: first, extending the groupoid framework to handle compressible cases needed for registration; and second, applying this extended theory to image registration, enabling the modeling of discontinuous deformations.
+Our paper has two primary aims: First, extending the groupoid framework to handle compressible cases needed for registration; and second, applying this extended theory to image registration, enabling the modeling of discontinuous deformations.
 For clarity and consistency, we follow the notation and conventions introduced in \cite{izosimov2018vortex}.